CodingTrain/thecodingtrain.com/content/pages/guides/passenger-showcase-guide.md

 ## Adding a Preview Image

-All showcase projects should include a thumbnail preview image!
-While it can be just about any resolution or aspect ratio (the site will resize and crop as necessary), the images will be displayed with a 16:9 aspect ratio so an image in "landscape" mode will look best.
-The format should be `JPG` or `PNG`, with a maximum width of 800px and file size of 500 kb.
+All showcase submissions should include a thumbnail preview image!
+While any aspect ratio is fine (the site will resize and crop as necessary), the images will be displayed at 16:9 aspect ratio.
+We suggest you upload a "landscape" image.
+The file format should be `JPG` or `PNG`, with a maximum width of 800px and file size of 500 kb.
 Name your thumbnail image with the same filename as your showcase submission (`contribution1.png`, `contribution2.jpg`, etc.).
 You can drag and drop the image file into the same directory to add it to the pull request!

 ![Uploading thumbnail](./passenger-showcase/thumbnail1.png)
 ![Uploading thumbnail](./passenger-showcase/thumbnail2.png)